Music affects our thoughts,

 create the mood for prayer, worship, reverence or joyful celebration.

-music can change your mood sometimes dramatically.
+music can improve our energy levels and affect our mood sometimes dramatically.

-However, music is very personal to each of us, and what affects one person
+Music is very personal to each of us, and what affects one person

 in one way, may affect someone else very differently.
 You probably have